 You can also reboot or shut down Kraken, as well as take a system snapshot from the Status page.

 To view status information:

-1. Click the Administration icon on the toolbar to navigate to the Administration page.
-The Status page opens, as shown in the following example.
+- 1. Click the 🍄 Administration icon on the toolbar to navigate to the Administration page. - 2.
+Click Status on the sidebar. - The Status page opens, as shown in the following example.